southbranchfiber/southbranchfiber.github.io/index.md

 ### Equipment and services for enterprise fiber

-* Leasing the only [vibratory plow](/equipment/ptx40) in the San Francisco Bay Area.
+* The only [vibratory plow](/equipment/ptx40) for lease in the San Francisco Bay Area.

 * 8 mm blowable microsonde for proofing 10 mm i.d. microduct.